 The first play, written, published and staged, by a native born playwright was Charles Harpur’s The Bushranger, a verse play in five acts in 1853.

 Advance Australia was staged at the Princess Theatre in Bendigo on Saturday 3 July 1920.
 It was written by a local Catholic priest, John Joseph Kennedy.
 The play was strongly anti-imperialist and intensely Australian, and the performance created a national furore.
 The drama follows a family’s experience during the First World War.
 The mother has lost her husband in the Boer War.
 She asks her sons:

 A lengthy and positive review, highlighting pieces of dialogue, was published in the Bendigo Advertiser on Monday 5 July 1920.
 This precipitated a hastily organised protest meeting at the Bendigo Beehive Exchange that evening.

-“detestation and abhorrence of the disloyal sentiments uttered in the play… [and].. emphatic disapproval of the mendacious and dastardly reflections on the English soldiers.
+“detestation and abhorrence of the disloyal sentiments uttered in the play… and.. emphatic disapproval of the mendacious and dastardly reflections on the English soldiers.

 One speaker, Chaplain Captain Dorman, attacked the play for depicting the English as degenerate and effeminate.
 Another speaker challenged the playwright’s view that the British looked upon Australians as an inferior class.
 A message was read from the Prime Minister Billy Hughes condemning the play as thinly disguised Sinn Fein propaganda.

 Meanwhile, outside the Town Hall, a large group of supporters of the play gathered and gave three cheers for Melbourne’s Catholic Archbishop Daniel Mannix, for Father Kennedy, for Home Rule and for Ireland.

-The author, Father Kennedy, had himself served as a chaplain during the war and had been awarded the Distinguished Service Order in 1916 for conspicuous gallantry in action at the Battle of Fromelles.
+The author, Father Kennedy, had himself served as a chaplain during the war and had been awarded the Distinguished Service Order in 1916 for conspicuous gallantry in action at the battle of Fromelles.
 He had repeatedly returned to the frontline trenches under heavy shell fire to rescue the wounded.